 Buyer’s Guide – Tools To Help You Design Your table of contents design

-We have already gushed a ton about this graphic design tool.
-But let’s talk a bit more on how it can help you design a killer TOC.
+CANVA graphic design tool.
+Let’s talk a bit more about how it can help you design a killer table of a content page.

 Canva is a free resource that can help create a TOC.
 You can be proud of in just a few minutes.
 Its editor will allow you to customize your table however your heart desires.
 You can use illustrations, images, or graphics from its extensive stock or you can upload your own.